eugenia1984/english/glossary.md

 - **stand up** refers to the action of rising from a sitting position.

 - **Strict** means someone enforces rules strongly.
 For example, ``My teacher is strict about homework deadlines``.
 It means the teacher insists that everyone hands in their

+- **struggling with something**: it means they are having difficulty or trouble with it.
+For example:

+`The team is struggling with the project deadline.` -> The team is having trouble meeting the deadline.

 - **so far** means up to this moment or until now.
 It is used when talking about a time that started in the past and continues to the present.
 If someone asks, `Are you happy with the workplace so far?` They want to know if you liked your workplace from the first day up to today.